The Poop PROBLEM: Dog poop spreads diseases to people and pets

-Composting: Yard waste bins and compost piles do not get hot enough to destroy harmful organisms.
+Composting: Yard waste bins and compost piles do not get hot enough to kill harmful organisms.

-Flushing waste down the toilet: This method is generally not practical and will overload a septic system.
+Flushing waste down the toilet: This method is generally not practical and if you are on a septic system, this can overload it.

-Burying waste or using anaerobic digesters: These allow pathogens and excess nutrients to contaminate soils and streams.
+Burying waste or using anaerobic digesters: These allow pathogens and excess nutrients to seep into the soil -- contaminating our soil, groundwater and streams.

 Únase con nosotros mientras aprendemos juntos cómo nuestras acciones contribuyen a la contaminación de las fuentes de agua y cómo podemos ayudar a prevenir contaminación en Puget Sound.